DoctorLogicProduct/dltest/landing-pages/eye-care-professional-marketing-get-started.md

   component: hero-1
   component_css: hero
   headline: 6 Reasons Why Google Ads Is Important For Your Practice
-  text: Online advertising allows you to show your ads to the people who are likely
+  text: 'Google Ads (Pay-Per-Click) allows you to show your ads to the people who
-    to be interested in your products and services, while filtering out folks who aren't.
+    are likely to be interested in your products and services while filtering out folks who aren''t.
 And you can track whether those people clicked your ads.
-Online advertising also gives you the opportunity to reach potential customers as they use multiple devices — desktops, laptops, tablets, and smartphones.
-Here are 6 reasons why Google Ads is important to help grow your practice.
+Google Ads offers several benefits, here are 6 key reasons why it''s important for your practice:'
   button:
   - btn-label: Get a Demo
     btn-link: "/get-a-demo.html"